ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 An example page for protected pages, which is already explained in ["How Login Works"](#how-login-works).

-- "/": Index page.
-When the login button in this page is clicked, it will open popup with URL, "/auth/google".
-- "/auth/google":  This route is accessed when the login button is clicked.
-Server and then redirect to the Google OAuth endpoint.
-- "/auth/authorized": Callback endpoint to receive authentication code from Google.
--

-(To Claude: Fix this please.)

-When a user opens https://my_host_name/, they find login button in the page.
-When the login button is clicked in the index page, the popup with url=https://my_host_name/auth/google will open.

 The popup window implementation provides a smooth user experience:

 ```html